Plotting is straightforward:

 variable- the variable being plotted

 If the product is not specified, the program will attempt to figure out which product should be used based on the filename.
-See data-products to see a list of available products and their file signatures, or run
+See What kind of data can CIS deal with? to see a list of available products and their file signatures, or run

 cis plot -h.

 10.2.
 Saving to a File¶

 By default a plot will be displayed on screen.
 To save it to an image file instead, use the